alexmacarthur/macarthur-me-gatsby/src/pages/posts/local-mysql-with-docker.md

 open_graph: https://images.pexels.com/photos/15798/night-computer-hdd-hard-drive.jpg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260
 ---

 I've often needed to quickly spin up a local instance of MySQL.
 [Docker Compose](https://docs.docker.com/compose/) this makes it stupid easy.
+Rather than running a long, convoluted `docker` command, I can configure an image just the way I want it while maintaining the ability to turn it easily turn it on and off as needed.

 ## Getting Set Up

-Inside a new directory, create a `data` directory and `docker-compose.yml` file, like this:
+Inside a new directory, create a `data` directory and `docker-compose.yml` file.

 ```
 new-directory